 Generally secondary schools can submit documentation through a digital document system like Parchment.
 If electronic submission is impossible, we will accept electronic documents directly from a school official, such as a college/career counselor.

 Yes.
-For the Fall 2020 intake we have expanded admission criteria to allow the review of Duolingo scores for all points of entry (Academic English, 1-Semester Bridge Program and direct entry).
+We have expanded admission criteria to allow the review of Duolingo scores for all points of entry (Academic English, 1-Semester Bridge Program and direct entry).
 Students must achieve a composite score of at least 80 for entry into the Academic English Program, at least 100 for the 1-Semester Bridge Program and at least 120 for direct entry to degree programs.

 No. We recognize the significant stresses of this semester, and changes in your GPA after admission to the University will be evaluated in light of the COVID-19 situation.